wh0oo/votebridge-mod/README.md

 ## Why It Exists

+votelistener comes with a placeholder that I could not get to display on the discord channel.

-VoteBridge was created to solve the problem by providing a mod-level command handler that:
+VoteBridge was created to solve this problem by providing a mod-level command handler that:
 1. Resolves Placeholder API variables (via **PB4 Placeholder API**).
 2. Constructs a valid JSON `/tellraw` message.
 3. Executes it server-side (so it’s visible to players and Discord bridges alike).